dirkkrueger/senic-documentation/index.rst

    :width: 115 px
    :height: 112 px

-Why did we decide that Python was the right programming language for the Hub?
+Why did we decide that Python was the right programming language for COVI?
 Actually, a better question might be: Why *shouldn’t* we use Python?
 If you take a deep dive into the open-source smart home world, you will find a number of do-it-yourself projects and Python is often the language of choice for these DIYers.
 This adoption of Python is primarily due to the sheer number of ready-made libraries and Python’s availability for many different operating systems.